MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -Subsystem

-The ssh subsystem to use.
+The name of the ssh subsystem.
+The default subsystem used is "powershell".

 ```yaml
 Type: String